RavensbourneWebMedia/UX-design/sessions/05/README.md

 * What would she need now?
 * Does *Taylor* understand this?

-You'll see how team discussions will be much more focused when you use personas, instead of a vague elastic user.
+You'll see how team discussions will be much more focused when you use personas, rather than a vague *elastic* user.

-In order to be a **useful** design tool, personas should **challenge** your design decisions, not simply validate them.
+In order to be a **useful** design tool personas should **challenge** your design decisions, not simply validate them.

 ### Dos and Don'ts